Impactworkers/iw-complaint-manager/docs/_dev-resources/how-to-guides/provisioning-a-new-playground-environment.md

 ---

 {: .warning-title }
-> Check for Relevance
+> Complaint Manager 1.0
 >
-> This page may be about Complaint Manager 1.0.
-Should it be removed from this wiki?
+> This page references processes used for Complaint Manager 1.0.
+It should be updated with the processes for Complaint Manager 2.0 as we establish them.

-{: .label .label-yellow }
-Under Construction

 {: .label .label-red }
 To be Updated

 # Provisioning a New Playground Environment

-{: .warning-title }
+{: .warning }
-> Warning - Read this first!
+Read this section first!

->
-> - Provisioning scripts were first used to provision playground environment (for prototyping/testing).
+- Provisioning scripts were first used to provision playground environment (for prototyping/testing).
-> - Scripts have also been used to provision parts of other higher environments (CI/Staging/Production).
+- Scripts have also been used to provision parts of other higher environments (CI/Staging/Production).
 Working with tools like terraform for infra provisioning should always be approached with caution.
-> - The Playground environment should only be provisioned for testing/prototyping and destroyed when done (for cost minimization purposes).
+- The Playground environment should only be provisioned for testing/prototyping and destroyed when done (for cost minimization purposes).

 ## Setting Up Local Env for Provisioning